christian-vigh-phpclasses/PdfToText/README.md

 Associative array containing individual page contents.
 The array key is the page number, starting from 1.

+### PageSeparator ###

+String to be used when building the *Text* property to separate individual pages.
+The default value is a newline.

 ### Separator ###

 A string to be used for separating blocks when a negative offset less than -1000 thousands of characters is specified between two sequences of characters specified as an array notation.
 This trick is often used when a pdf file contains tabular data.